Michael Hawkins (British actor)

 Stanley Michael Hawkins (26 November 1928 – 26 October 2014) was a British actor.
 Though rarely the star in any series or film in which he appeared, Hawkins appeared in supporting roles in dozens of productions over three decades.

+Starting on the theatrical ladder with a weekly repertory job painting scenery, he was given the odd walk-on role.
+Within a year, he was playing secondary leads.damages.

-His credits included parts in The Avengers, I, Claudius, George and Mildred, Doomwatch, "The Brothers (1972 TV series)" and the Doctor Who story Frontier in Space.
+His credits included parts in The Avengers, I, Claudius, George and Mildred, Doomwatch, The Brothers and the Doctor Who story Frontier in Space.

-Hawkins retired in 1979, and died on 26 October 2014, at the age of 85.
+Hawkins retired in 1980, and died on 26 October 2014, at the age of 85.